google/closure-templates/documentation/reference/functions.md

 Returns the lowercase representation of the given string.

-NOTE: This function doesn't consider locales when tranforming the string and it only transforms ASCII characters `A-Z`.
+NOTE: This function doesn't consider locales when transforming the string and it only transforms ASCII characters `A-Z`.
 Do not use it to lowercase string that are localized and/or UNICODE.

-Also callable as deprecated global function: `strToAsciiLowerCase(str)`

 <span id="string_toAsciiUpperCase"></span>